Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 origin, then you would set that header on the `bereq` and that would mean the request to origin would include that header.

+> [!NOTE]
-> Note: this is where understanding the various state variables can be useful,
+> this is where understanding the various state variables can be useful,
 > as you might want to modify the `req` object for the sake of 'persisting' a
 > change to another state, where as `bereq` modification will only live for the
 > lifetime of the `vcl_miss` subroutine.